FascismIsForLosers/email-generator/README.md

 Remember to test the code with burner emails and use burner emails as the sender after testing as well.
 You should expect to lose whatever email you use for this, just in case.
 I haven't experienced that yet but it can happen.

-Keep in mind that [gmail does have limits on how many emails an account can send daily](https://support.google.com/a/answer/166852?hl=en).
+Keep in mind that gmail does have [daily email limits per user account](https://support.google.com/a/answer/166852?hl=en).
 I send 490 emails per burner email account for simplicity.

 The "block sender" button on gmail is easy to find and, once clicked, will send all your mail to spam.
 Correct me if I'm wrong, but I think that means sending a lot of emails fast might be the move.
 Let me know if that's dumb.
 I care more about being effective than feeling smart.